California Penal Code §415: Disturbing the Peace can be treated as an infraction or a misdemeanor in California. This criminal charge can involve:

 Using Offensive Language

 Individuals use offensive language if they say something that will likely lead to a violent response.
-Anytime someone says something that will likely cause someone else to react violently while in public, a PC 415 charge can be used.
+Anytime someone says something that will likely cause someone else to react violently in public, they could face PC 415 charges.

 Penalties for a Conviction Under PC 415

-Depending on the circumstances surrounding a charge of disturbing the peace, an individual could be accused of:
+Depending on the circumstances surrounding a charge of disturbing the peace, an individual could face an infraction or misdemeanor charge.

 Infractions are not considered criminal offenses in courts around Los Angeles.
-This means that an individual facing an infraction would have to pay a small fine to resolve the issue, typically $250 or less.
+Therefore, an individual facing an infraction must pay a small fine, typically $250 or less, to resolve the issue.

-Misdemeanor disturbing the peace charges are more serious and will appear on your criminal record after a conviction unless they are later expunged.
+Misdemeanor disturbing the peace charges are more severe and will appear on your criminal record after a conviction unless a lawyer later expunges them.
 A misdemeanor conviction can lead to:

-Note that individuals may face other penalties if they are charged with acts related to disturbing the peace, including:
+Note that individuals may face other penalties if charged with acts related to disturbing the peace.
+For example, violence provoked by individuals accused of disturbing the peace could lead to severe charges of assault and battery.

-Additionally, violence provoked by individuals charged with disturbing the peace could lead to serious charges for assault and battery.
-Even the environment where the disruption takes place can be a factor in your case, as California Penal Code Section 415.5 sets specific penalties for disturbing the peace on school grounds.
+Even the environment where the disruption occurs can be a factor in your case, as California Penal Code Section 415.5 sets specific penalties for disturbing the peace on school grounds.
+Fortunately, a lawyer can build a legal defense after your arrest.

 With these burdens in mind, the defense can take many different routes to disprove the charges or lead to their reduction or dismissal.
-There are a number of defenses that can be effective in beating charges for disturbing the peace, including:
+There are several defenses that can be effective in beating charges for disturbing the peace, including:

 You Were Acting to Defend Yourself

 Individuals accused of publicly fighting may be able to prove that they were only acting in self-defense.
-You are legally allowed to protect yourself and others in the Los Angeles area.
+You can legally protect yourself and others in the Los Angeles area.

 You Were Not Being Loud Maliciously

-Individuals must be acting with ill-intent to be convicted under PC 415.
+Individuals must act with ill intent to face a conviction under PC 415.
 If you are a naturally boisterous person who inadvertently disturbed others, you should not face a conviction for disturbing the peace.

 You did Not Realize You Were Upsetting Anyone

 The court considers offensive language to be words that infuriate other people.
-If you did not know you were making anyone angry, you may not be convicted of disturbing the peace.
+If you did not know you were making anyone angry, you may avoid a conviction for disturbing the peace.

-You can contact a criminal defense lawyer in Los Angeles to discuss whether any of these defenses would be right for your situation:
+You can contact a criminal defense lawyer in Los Angeles to discuss whether any of these defenses would be suitable for your situation:

 You Can Speak With a Professional about Disturbing the Peace Charges